-The practice of commercial exploitation of biochemicals or genetic materials which occur naturally is known as biopiracy.
+Biopiracy is the practice of commercial exploitation of biochemicals or genetic materials which occur naturally.
 Typically, indigenous people have traditional cognition primarily consisting of biological features and genetic diversity of the natural environment from one generation to another.
 Few of the traditional knowledge relevant to global survival has the elements listed below:

 - Farming or Agriculture.

 - Medicinal Plants.

 The essential components for the survival of rural and indigenous people include conservation of habitat, species, and biodiversity.

 - Biopiracy of African super-sweet berries: A plant, Pentadiplandra brazzein found in the west of South Africa.
 It is a vital source of a protein referred to as Brazzein.
 People there utilize it as a low-calorie sweetener.
 It is cognized to be much sweeter than sugar (approximately two thousand times).
 Recent developments involve isolation of the gene encoding brazzein that has been sequenced and patented in the USA.

 - Patenting of Azadirachta indica – Neem: Since ancient times, Neem has proved to be useful in several ways.
 Indians have shared their knowledge regarding neem across the globe.
 In the year 1994, U.S. Department of Agriculture and an American company – W.R.
 Grace received a European patent that included various methods that are used for controlling fungal infections in plants by using a composition extracted from neem.